 While the concept dates back to Hippocrates, the term was first used by researcher Ernst L. Wynder, MD, in a paper published in 1989.
 Hans Diehl, DrHSc, MPH, FACN, founder of the Lifestyle Medicine Institute, began referring to the field as early as 1996, with James Rippe, MD, founder and editor-in-chief of the American Journal of Lifestyle Medicine, memorializing the term in his inaugural "Lifestyle Medicine" textbook in 1999.

 Membership:

-We have more than 13,000 total physician and other clinician members.
+Membership totals more than 13,500 physicians and other clinicians.

 Impact: